+Study

-A candidate may choose an unaccompanied folk song and shall sing two or three verses.
-The duration of the song should not exceed two minutes.
+A candidate may choose an unaccompanied folk song.
+The duration of the song should not exceed three minutes and thirty seconds.

 A candidate may select a technically challenging etude, exercise, piece, or song as Study.
 The length (the number of bars) of the Study will be equal, a little more but no less than the pieces or songs performed.
 As a general guideline, the standard of a Study will be that of a piece or song one level or a grade higher.
 A candidate may select the Study from the prescribed list of pieces or songs one level or a grade higher.

 Musical Knowledge

-The examiner will ask the candidate questions on the following aspects from the list of performed songs (excluding study list, if any).
+For practical examinations, examiners will ask candidates questions on the following aspects from the list of performed pieces (excluding study list, if any).

 The examiner will ask four questions on the following aspects.
 The questions include knowledge of the previous grades.
 The following are add-ons.

+- Syncopation

+- Metronome speed

+- Key changes (if any)

+- Taal bol

+For example: